-A Perfect Circle – Eat the Elephant
+A Perfect Circle – Eat The Elephant Review

 In 1999, Tool lead vocalist Maynard James Keenan and guitarist Billy Howerdel teamed up with a rotating group of musicians from other bands like Smashing Pumpkins and Marilyn Manson to create a supergroup called A Perfect Circle.
 The goal was to create something that was a little more mainstream than Keenan’s main project.
 They went on to achieve widespread critical and fan acclaim with “Mer De Noms” in 2000, and “Thirteenth Step” in 2003.